wilsonmar/wilsonmar.github.io/_posts/2018-04-09-mac-diskspace.md

 * Dropbox.com
 * Amazon's Drive (for Prime members to store an unlimited number of photo files)
 * Microsoft's OneDrive, etc.
+* Verizon charges $5 per month for 50GB (to store images and such from mobile phones).
 <br /><br />

 PROTIP: The problem with cloud drives is that it takes time to drag each file from Finder to the web page.